Gravesend: Gravesend Town Pier

 Gravesend has the world's oldest surviving cast iron pier, built in 1834.

 It is a unique structure having the first known iron cylinders used in its construction.
 The pier was completely refurbished in 2004 and now features a bar and restaurant; with public access to the pier head when the premises are open.

 A recent £2 million investment in a pontoon is now in place at the pier head onto the Thames, which provides for small and medium-sized craft to land at Gravesend.
 On 17 September 2012, the Gravesend–Tilbury Ferry, relocated to the Town Pier, from its previous terminal in nearby West Street.

 Royal Terrace Pier

 Built in 1844, the initial construction was funded by the Gravesend Freehold Investment Company, at a cost of £9,200.
 It was where Princess Alexandra of Denmark arrived on her way to marry Edward, Prince of Wales (later King Edward VII) in March 1865, and River pilots have been based here since the late 19th century.

-Today, Royal Terrace Pier is in constant 24-hour use, as part of the Port of London Authority main operations centre; thus, its public access is available only occasionally during the year.
-It is 'T' shaped, with a pontoon at its pier head.
+Today, Royal Terrace Pier is in constant 24-hour use, as part of the Port of London Authority main operations centre and Gravesend RNLI Lifeboat Station, one of four lifeboat stations situated on the River Thames; thus, its public access is available only occasionally during the year.
+It is T-shaped, with a pontoon at its pier head.
 Like the Town Pier, Royal Terrace Pier is also a Grade II listed structure.